20 – Tunnel of Love

 The River album was known as the record that defined Bruce Springsteen’s stage persona.
 Just an all out party time experience.
 However that argument only defined part of the record as songs like “The River, Point Blank, Stolen Car and Wreck on the Highway,” were certainly not party songs.
 Yet there was at least an albums full of party material on the fabulous two record set.
 Springsteen’s “Sherry Darling,” is the odds on choice as the preeminent Springsteen party song.
 The music’s uplifting dance groove had frat house written all over it.
 Lyrically, it joyously echoed the spirit of Ralph Kramden.

 # 16 – No Surrender

 Opening up side two of the Born in the U.S.A. album, “No Surrender,” was vintage Springsteen on every musical avenue he had ever explored.
 You could hear right away on first listen how the song would become a concert favorite.
 However, Springsteen opened the song with one of his greatest and most rebellious lyrics of his career.
-In many interviews over the years, Springsteen had always commented on how the teachers had ignored him in school How because he was a rather odd-looking quite fellow, no one took notice of him.
+In many interviews over the years, Springsteen had always commented on how the teachers had ignored him in school because he was a rather odd-looking quite fellow who no one noticed.
 Well, it seemed he was referencing those years in “No Surrender,” while making a rather important point.